Marcus Smart NBA Playoffs Player Props: Celtics vs. Heat

 - He's made 1.9 threes per game, or 8.7% of his team's makes from beyond the arc this season.

-- The Heat are the second-best defensive team in the league, allowing 109.8 points per game.
+- The Heat are the second-best defensive team in the league, conceding 109.8 points per game.

-- The Heat are the 14th-ranked squad in the league, allowing 25.6 assists per contest.
+- Looking at assists, the Heat have given up 25.6 per game, 14th in the NBA.

-- The Heat are the 28th-ranked squad in the NBA at allowing threes, conceding 13.1 made 3-pointers per game.
+- In terms of 3-pointers, the Heat are 28th in the NBA, conceding 13.1 makes per game.

 Marcus Smart vs. the Heat